rabat-review-of-books/rabat-review-of-books.github.io/README.md

 # Rabat Review of Books

-A literary magazine built with [Quarto](https://quarto.org), inspired by *The New Yorker*, the *London Review of Books*, and the *Financial Times*.
+A literary magazine built with [Quarto](https://quarto.org), .
 Essays, reviews, fiction, and poetry — from Rabat, for the world.

 ## Structure